kedro-org/kedro-viz/ARCHITECTURE.md

 A 'node' in Kedro-Viz is different from the concept of a 'node' in Kedro projects.
 A node on Kedro-Viz refers to a graph element for display on the flowchart, which could be one of three types:

-- `task`: a Kedro node, i.e. a Python function wrapper.
+- `task`: a Kedro node, i.e. a Python function wrapper
-- `data`: a dataset.
+- `data`: a dataset
-- `parameter`: reusable config variables.
+- `parameter`: reusable config variables

 An edge is a link between two Kedro-Viz nodes - that is, the input/output for a Kedro node - and is represented with an arrow.